AllSpaghettiNoCode/TwitchExternal/README.md

 - MP3 audio download (with possibly more coming soon).
 - An easy way to adjust the duration.
-- Customizible output download path (coming soon).
+- Customizible output download path.
 - 100% free and safe (only saved locally on your machine, never anywhere else).